Siobhan Magnus: Solo career

 Magnus recorded her debut album, Moonbaby, with Nashville-based Pacific International Music.
 Her first single, "Beatrice Dream", was released to iTunes on May 1, and her second single, "Black Doll", was released to iTunes on October 3.
 1,000 pre-release copies of the album were made available for purchase through her official website in December 2011.
 "Moonbaby" was made available through digital retailers on January 22, 2012.

 In March 2013, Magnus showcased a new band called Doubtful Guest, featuring several members of bands from the 1990s.
 The showcase was held in Nashville at 12th and Porter on March 27, 2013.

 On July 8, 2014, during Boston's Heaven on Earth Tour to support Life, Love & Hope, Magnus performed "Walk On" in Buffalo, New York, on July 22 at the Sandia Casino in Albuquerque, New Mexico, on August 5 at the USANA Amphitheatre in Salt Lake City, Utah and on September 3 at the Ford Idaho Center in Nampa, Idaho as a lead and backup vocalist.

 In 2014, Magnus recorded the song "Wisdom" as the theme song for the movie The Wisdom to Know the Difference, "Wisdom" was included on her 2015 EP release Holiday Inspiration, which also included recordings of "What Child Is This?", "O Holy Night", "Old Cape Cod", and "Did You Ever Wonder Why" The EP was made available only through her website as a CD.

 In November 2016, she released a single, "Breakfast in Bed", under her label Millbilly Music.

-She has also contributed vocals to video game soundtracks, including The End Is Nigh and Blade Strangers.
+She has also contributed vocals to video game soundtracks, including The End Is Nigh, Blade Strangers, and Mewgenics.